Jakubwlodarczyk/python-a-mentor-s-life-in-an-oo-way-fork-in-eye/specifications/codecool_class.md

 ### ```do_checkpoint```

 Operates on student and mentor objects.
-Checks mentor's irritation level and student's knowledge and motivation level.
+Checks mentor's irritation level and student's energy and motivation level.

 #### Arguments
 * ```Mentor```